prem-pratap/logic_building/README.md

 # logic_building
-This repo contains logic building codes of c and java language
+This repository contains various logic building codes of java and c language